ngx-rocket/core/README.md

 module.exports = Generator.make({ baseDir: __dirname });
 ```

-Add some template files in a `templates/` folder and you're done, congratulations on making your first Yeoman generator! :tada:
+Add some template files in a `templates/` folder and you're done.

+Congratulations on making your first Yeoman generator! :tada: